-If an examinee is unable to keep a testing appointment and would like to rebook, they are able to do so through your test-taker portal or they may contact PSI directly, no less than 24-hours before their booked appointment.
+If an examinee is unable to keep a testing appointment and would like to rebook, they are able to do so through your test-taker portal or they may contact PSI directly, no less than 24 hours before their booked appointment.
 The rebooked test date must fall within the testing window.
 The fees from the previously booked test will be transferred to the rebooked exam.
-Exceptions to the 24-hour rule are as follows:
+Exceptions to the 24-hour cancellation or rebooking policy include: